 Verse 27, saying that a stop will be put to sacrifices in the middle of the final seven years, is the core and purpose of the 490 years.

-The prophecy of Daniel 9 therefore implies that this world’s sin problem would be solved (9:24) through the appearance (v25) and killing of the messiah (v26), while “sacrifice and grain offering” will be stopped (9:27).
+The prophecy of Daniel 9, therefore, implies that this world’s sin problem would be solved (Dan 9:24) through the appearance (Dan 9:25) and killing of the Messiah (Dan 9:26), while “sacrifice and grain offering” will be stopped (Dan 9:27).

 In the light of the New Testament, this describes Jesus Christ: